sameerhans21/Az-synapse/README.md

 Network Monitoring and Analytics with FlexRIC & Azure Synapse
 Technologies: FlexRIC (Near-RT RIC), xApp, Azure Blob Storage, Azure Synapse Analytics, JSON, PySpark

-  Deployed FlexRIC in simulation mode with a gNB agent (emu_agent_gnb), Near-RT RIC, and an xApp to monitor network performance.
+  Deployed FlexRIC in simulation mode with a gNB agent (emu_agent_gnb), Near-RT RIC, and an xApp to monitor network performance.<br>
-  Captured and processed real-time network monitoring logs from the xApp, converting them into structured JSON files.
+  Captured and processed real-time network monitoring logs from the xApp, converting them into structured JSON files.<br>
-  Automated the ingestion of monitoring data into Azure Blob Storage for centralized storage and further processing.
+  Automated the ingestion of monitoring data into Azure Blob Storage for centralized storage and further processing.<br>
-  Integrated Azure Synapse Analytics to analyze and visualize network insights using PySpark and SQL queries.
+  Integrated Azure Synapse Analytics to analyze and visualize network insights using PySpark and SQL queries.<br>
-  Developed a cloud-based data pipeline for efficient monitoring, storage, and analysis of RAN performance metrics.
+  Developed a cloud-based data pipeline for efficient monitoring, storage, and analysis of RAN performance metrics.<br>

   1. Modify xApp to Stream Logs Directly – AZURE EVENT HUB